open-cloud/xos/xos/configurations/cord-pod/README-Tutorial.md

 ubuntu@pod:~$ bash single-node-pod.sh -e
 ```

-> NOTE: The above script can also automatically perform all the steps of this
-> tutorial if run as `bash single-node-pod -e -t`.
+> NOTE: The above script can also automatically perform all tutoral steps if run as `bash single-node-pod -e -t`.

 Be patient... it will take **at least one hour** to fully set up the single-node POD.